-James V. DeGiulio is an associate with McDonnell Boehnen Hulbert & Berghoff LLP.
+James V. DeGiulio is a partner with McDonnell Boehnen Hulbert & Berghoff LLP.
 Dr. DeGiulio has broad experience in intellectual property portfolio development, management, and enforcement in the life sciences area.

 Dr. DeGiulio's graduate research involved increasing the efficiency of non-viral gene therapy delivery to the lung.
 He drafted a patent application based on his graduate research, which is currently pending.
 His undergraduate research focused on characterizing the properties of a novel bacteriophage.